-- One study highlighted a reported case of OCD symptoms in a 4 year old girl who was diagnosed with the condition.
+5. One study highlighted a reported case of OCD symptoms in a 4-year-oldgirl who was diagnosed with the condition.
 The study found that symptoms can appear “sometimes as early as 2 years.”

-Most people with OCD feel obsessed and compelled to engage in their thoughts and habits even when they realize that these are illogical and irrational.
-To have a better understanding about this mental condition, we need to take a closer look at the 2 major aspects of this disorder:
+Most people feel obsessed and compelled to engage in their thoughts and habits even when they realize that these are illogical and irrational.
+To have a better understanding of this mental condition, we need to take a closer look at the 2 major aspects of this disorder:

 Although OCD includes both the above aspects, it is possible for someone to have the symptoms of either obsession or compulsion.

 1. Symptoms of obsessions